 Dining in Malta & Gozo

-The cuisine of Malta and Gozo shows heavy influence from Italy with a twist of Provencal flavours and unique native tastes, offering special dishes in each region.
+The cuisine of Malta and Gozo shows heavy influence from Italy with a twist of North African flavour and unique native tastes, offering special dishes in each region.

 Must-try local dishes: